 Not all platforms are created equal, images that need to be created for website banners should be photographed differently than images that are created for Instagram.

 And Finally, They Know How Each Image Will Be Used

 The biggest challenge my clients face after they download their images is how to use them.

-Knowing exactly what image would work best for a specific purpose, writing captions to go along with them, knowing which image will have the most impact in an ad, these are all things that require an understanding of your brand message, voice, identity, and brand assets.
+Knowing exactly what image would work best for a specific purpose, writing captions to go along with them, and knowing which image will have the most impact in an ad, are all things that require an understanding of your brand message, voice, identity, and brand assets.

 The “how” of it all is where these crucial elements come together to create imagery that not only adds beauty to your brand but adds immense value.